kayleorantes/dormcraft/temp.md

 **Sketch 1: Conflict Detected**
 <br>
-Context for LLM: The LLM receives Layout A (Alex's preference), Layout B (Selena's preference),  the comments thread for both ("I need the window for my desk for my plants and I like sun by my bed," "I want my desk by the sun because that's how I work best,") and the Room Model ID for dimensions of that room.
+Context for LLM: The LLM receives Layout A (Alex's preference), Layout B (Selena's preference),  the comments thread for both ("I need the window for my desk for my plants and I like sun by my bed," "I want my desk by the sun because that's how I work best") and the Room Model ID for dimensions of that room.

 <p align="center">